 Gurdjieff and Ouspensky

-Fourth Way philosophy aims to strip man of his mechanical behavior and hypnotic programming in order to build within him a core of heightened consciousness.
+In Search of the Miraculous (Harvest Book) aims to strip a man of his mechanical behavior and hypnotic programming in order to build within him a core of heightened consciousness.
 It is an esoteric system assembled from incomplete fragments of inner Christianity and Sufism.
 It’s founder, Georges Gurdjieff, frequently admonished the thoughtless mechanical behavior of humanity and was fond of saying that we are “food for the moon.”

 According to Ouspensky, the moon acts as a giant electromagnet pulling upon all organic life on earth and sucking into itself the soul essence of dying creatures.
 The moon is an embryonic planet receiving its nutrition from organic life on earth through an etheric umbilical cord, an energy conduit between earth and moon.